 An Action Property Inspections pre purchase building inspection report is very thorough because the director and owner of the business will be the person inspecting your property.
 At no time will employees or subcontractors be used to undertake the actual building inspection.
 It is the business owner’s license and reputation on the line, making it in the interest of Action Property Inspections to ensure you are completely satisfied with your report.
 You can rest assured that we are fully licensed and carry full professional indemnity insurance.

 Action Property Inspection’s reputation for quality and attention to detail has been established on a foundation of thousands of building inspections, meticulously undertaken to our precise standards.
 When purchasing a new home, you don’t just need a building inspection – you need Action Property Inspections to undertake a meticulous analysis of your property, delivering a report that will leave you with no doubts and with the peace of mind that you have made a well-informed decision on your prospective purchase.
 Be assured you that you will be provided with “The Whole Truth and Nothing but the Truth” at all times.

-Top 5 Reasons You Need A Pre-Purchase Building Inspection
+Top 5 Reasons You Need A Pre-Purchase Building Inspection in Brisbane

 It is very important that an independent review is undertaken of a property you are interested in buying.
 It may seem tedious and expensive, but unless you organise a qualified and licensed building inspector to undertake a thorough pre purchase building inspection of the home, you may be in for a few surprises.

 Let’s take a look at the top 5 reasons why you really must obtain a pre-purchase building inspection report.